Simulations Plus (SLP)

 Shawn O'Connor, Chief Executive Officer

-Will Frederick, Chief Financial Officer and Chief Operating Officer
+Will Frederick, Executive Vice President & Chief Financial Officer

-Mr. Frederick was appointed Chief Financial Officer of Simulations Plus in December 2020, and assumed the additional role of Chief Operating Officer in January 2024.
-He brings over 25 years of financial leadership experience to the company, with a proven track record in driving revenue growth, increasing profitability, and managing merger and acquisition activities.
-His global experience spans both publicly traded and privately held companies, including Pharsight, Entelos, Avaya, The Walt Disney Company, and Ford Motor Company.
-Notably, he previously served as CFO at Pharsight and Entelos during the periods when Shawn O'Connor was CEO of those companies.
+Will Frederick joined Simulations Plus in December 2020 as Chief Financial Officer and Secretary and assumed the additional role of Chief Operating Officer in January 2024.
+He possesses more than 25 years of financial leadership experience, with a proven track record in developing strategies to drive revenue growth, enhance profitability, manage merger and acquisition activities, and achieve corporate objectives.
+His extensive global experience spans both publicly traded and privately held companies, including notable organizations such as Pharsight, Entelos, Avaya, The Walt Disney Company, and Ford Motor Company.
+Notably, Mr. Frederick served as CFO at Pharsight and Entelos during the periods when Shawn O'Connor was CEO, indicating a history of collaboration within the drug development software industry.

 Viera Lukacova, Chief Science Officer